Nikhildsaroj/Data_scapinp_tool/README.md

 - **Emails**: Extracted email addresses (comma-separated)
 - **Phones**: Extracted phone numbers (comma-separated)
 - **GooglePage**: Page number where result was found

+## Tips for Best Results

+- **Start Small**: Begin with 2-3 pages and one source to test
+- **Use Specific Keywords**: "restaurant supply company" better than "restaurant"
+- **Combine Sources**: Check multiple platforms for comprehensive results
+- **Monitor Logs**: Watch for captcha prompts or errors
+- **Save Regularly**: Use different filenames for different searches

 ## Important Notes